-- Consider quarterly PMs.
+- Consider quarterly preventive maintenance (PM) reviews.
 It pays to have a qualified mechanic take a deeper look more than once a year.
 This will be an investment in “peace of mind” and provide lower overall operational expenses.

-- Have an established a schedule for trailers, lift gates and other special equipment as well as power units.
+- Have an established schedule for trailers, lift gates, and other special equipment, as well as power units.

-- An Inspection Lane may be too expensive or cumbersome for every fleet so in place they may use Yard Checks.
-Have specified times throughout the day, have technicians that will “cruise” the yard and check the equipment that is newly arrived in the yard.
+- In place of an inspection lane (which may be too expensive or cumbersome for every fleet), use yard checks."
+This involves having technicians, at specified times throughout the day, “cruise” the yard and check all equipment that is newly arrived in the yard.

-- Conduct random “stakeouts” at customers, carrier’s lots, or fuel locations.
+- Conduct random “stakeouts” at customers, lots, or fuel locations, to observe your drivers.
 Track how many drivers do the required inspections.

-- Conduct pre-service inspections to new equipment or equipment that has been inactive for a while.
+- Conduct pre-service inspections on new equipment or equipment that has been inactive for a while.

-- Contact the OEM (Original Equipment Manufacturer) that built the vehicles.
-Most OEMs have an inspection and preventative maintenance (PM) schedule available for the vehicles they build.
+- Contact the Original Equipment Manufacturer (OEM) that built the vehicles.
+Most OEMs have an inspection and preventive maintenance (PM) schedule available for the vehicles they build.